btaba/yarlp/README.md

 * benchmarks with experiment dir
 	- make yarlp perform same as baselines
+        - then replace baseline
+        - then replace policy model
     - then do atari tasks
 * DQ, DDQ
 * serialization/deserialization of agents
 * docs
 * pypi